azsk/DevOpsKit/Contributing.md

   * Update core logic defined to cover different/missing scenarios for control evaluation or bug fixes: You can navigate to core logic for specific control by finding the ControlId in Policy/Configuration.json file and then in the MethodName property you will be able to find the method that contains the logic to evaluate that particular control.

 #### Add new controls for existing supported resources</br>
   * You can add your security practices as control for a particular Azure Service.
-Before adding control to AzSK, you should come up with below basic details:
+Before adding control to code, you should come up with below basic details:
 	1. Control description
 	2. Rationale behind the control
 	3. Recommendation to be followed  to fix control